What are Critical Periods

 A critical period is a phase during which the brain cell connections are more plastic and receptive to the influence of a certain kind of life experience.
-These connections, called synapses, can form or strengthen more easily during this period.
-Synaptic connections usually mature and changes stabilize after this window of time and the wirings become harder to change at a later age.
+These connections, called synapses, can form or strengthen more easily during this period of time.
+Synaptic connections usually mature and stabilize after this time period, making the wirings harder to change at a later age.
 Lacking certain experiences in the early years of life can have a profound effect on developing neural connections.

-According to the Critical Period Hypothesis, during the critical period, a new skill or trait can be formed given the proper life experience.
-If the necessary experience is not available during this time, it becomes much harder, less successful or even impossible to acquire the skill or trait after the window of opportunity closes.
+According to the Critical Period Hypothesis, during the critical period, new skills or traits can be formed given the proper life experience.
+If the necessary experience is not available during this time, it becomes much harder, less successful, or even impossible to acquire the skill or trait after the window of opportunity closes.